course-fish274-2022/Will-Lionfish/README.md

 3. scripts/fish-analysis.R -> this script is used as a trial project.
 The script uses ggplot2 and dplyr to clean and display data on fish lengths

 4. scripts/knitr_notes.Rmd -> this script is the notes for the 11/22 lecture on the knitr package.

+5. scripts/Patrone_Lionfish_Presentation.Rmd -> this file is the code that produces the slidedeck for the final presentation for the course

+6. scripts/Patrone_Lionfish_Presentation.html -> this file is the slidedeck presentation for the course's final project

+7. scripts/knitr_notes.Rmd -> this file contains my notes for the knitr lecture

+8. scripts/knitr_notes.html -> this file contains my notes for the knitr lecture, set as an html document

+9. scripts/Lionfish_Project.Rmd -> this file contains the R code for the project displayed in a .Rmd file to be knit

+Plan for Future Weeks:

+Week of 11/28:
+- Edit graphs to ensure that all formatting is accurate, axis labels are descriptive, and ReadMe file is up to date

+Week of 12/5:
+- Format the slidedeck for presentation purposes
+- Add photographs to the slidedeck presentation
+- Ensure the GitHub repository is organized and up to date
+- Present on 12/8/2022